 Total: $9,870 USD (for 2 people, everything included)

 PRO TIP: If you are going to choose the tour operator I recommend Altezza, and they will give you an extra 5% discount to the price of the tour, yay (lucky you, I actually paid the full price!).
 All you need to do is to send them an email but not the official one, the secret one made by them specially for my readers – [email protected]

 That is actually a pretty good saving so let’s count how much you will save:

-$100 USD per person for a Kilimanjaro hike and $60 USD per person for a safari tour.
-So, if two of you are traveling it is $320 USD less than my Grand Total and even more if you are traveling in a big group.
+$110 USD per person for a Kilimanjaro hike and $50 USD per person for a safari tour.
+So, if 2 of you are traveling it is a saving of $US 320 USD from the cost of my trip if you decide to replicate it.
+You will save even more if you are traveling in a big group.

 You are welcome! 🙂